poweikao/The-HKU-Boar-Game/README.md

 ### Interactive Interface

 The HKU Boar Game comprises of 4 major parts - the main interface, the minesweeper game, the snake game, and the push box game.
+The game includes randomly generated datasets for minesweeper, snake, and push box games.
 In the minesweeper game, the program can detect and compare the input of users against the answer board and the current game status.
 In the snake and push box games, the player's movements are recorded into the `Position` struct, which will then be manipulated, recorded, and updated based on the user arrow key inputs.

 (Requirement 2: Data structures for storing game status)